 Excellence – instilling a desire to give our best effort for the glory of God.

-Nutrition and health will be emphasized.
-Students will be learning about healthy eating and the components of fitness.
-They will learn to implement fitness goals, fitness plans, and a healthy diet both in class and in their daily lines.
-Specific sport skills will also be a focus, and the skills build with the grade levels.
+Nutrition and health are also emphasized.
+Students learn about healthy eating and the components of fitness.
+They learn to implement fitness goals, fitness plans, and a healthy diet both in class and in their daily lives.
+Specific sport skills are also a focus, and the skills build with each grade level.

 The library, or Collaboratory, is a hotspot of The Covenant School!
 Pre-Kindergarteners through Fourth Graders have designated library time each week.
 Younger students enjoy story time while older students participate in author studies and learn research skills.
 All students may check out books from The Covenant School’s vast library collection.

 Outside of library class, students come to the Collaboratory to create and tinker with various educational materials including modular robots, advanced circuitry, and coding bots.
 Weekly STEAM (Science Technology Engineering Art Math) challenges encourage higher order thinking and collaboration among students.
 Students can spend extended time in the Collaboratory before school, or after school during Maker’s Club or as part of the TCS Lego Robotics team.